a0still/adktoposit/knowledge_base/markdown/shrink_docs/05_troubleshooting/book_sku_variance.md

 ## Problem Statement

-Your department or store shows a significant Book vs SKU variance, meaning your physical inventory (SKU) is lower than your financial records (Book).
-This indicates shrink - loss of inventory that's impacting your profitability.
+Your department or store shows a significant Book vs SKU variance, meaning your system on-hand inventory (SKU) is lower than your financial records (Book).
+This indicates a high likelihood of shrink - loss of inventory that's impacting your profitability.
+Note: SKU represents system on-hands (~50% accurate), not physical counts.

 **What This Means:**
 - Missing merchandise that you paid for